 Organic Matcha Energy Balls

 Matcha is incredibly versatile.
-The unique flavour has an earthy and verdant body followed by a long sweet crema which makes it absolutely perfect for baking into cakes, blending into smoothies and of course drinking in a vibrant green tea or that decadent matcha latte you’ve been craving all week.
+The unique flavour has an earthy and verdant body followed by a long sweet crema which makes it absolutely perfect for baking into cakes, blending into smoothies and, of course, drinking in a vibrant green tea or decadent matcha latte you’ve been craving all week.

-Todays offering are quick and easy homemade versions of the energy balls you see in the supermarkets.
+Today’s offering is quick and easy homemade versions of the energy balls you see in the supermarkets.
 These organic matcha & lemon balls pack a serious punch, delivering anti-oxidants, Omega-3, fibre, Vitamins C & E, magnesium, zinc, selenium, & iron.

 They make the perfect desk snack and are guaranteed to keep you fuelled up throughout the day.